sparkfun/pxt-gator-environment/README.md

 ## ~ hint

-To use this package, go to https://makecode.microbit.org, click ``Add package`` and search for **gator-light**.
-The package is located [here](https://makecode.microbit.org/pkg/sparkfun/pxt-gator-light)
+To use this package, go to https://makecode.microbit.org, click ``Add package`` and search for **gator-environment**.
+The package is located [here](https://makecode.microbit.org/pkg/sparkfun/pxt-gator-environment)

 ## ~